PiepsC/piepscave/content/creative/Aristocrats/Aristocrats.md

 ## Rationale

-The game was designed around a classical card deck while providing a snappy experience with *higher player interactivity*.
+The game was designed around a classical card deck while providing a snappy experience with *high player interactivity*.
 After all: the most fun to be had with good company is to be able to bully them into submission right (right...?)?
 Most rounds will not last long and do not require prior experience to properly partake in.
 Games will usually close out quite rapidly after one or two players lock in their cards as the remainder of the players will be tossed into the classical *prisoners' dilemma* ("do we keep playing or will the opponent lock in, ruining my hand?").
 Luck plays a significant role in obtaining the most desirable hand, but unusual outliers will usually flatten out over the comparatively high frequency of rounds.
 Even though I would recommend playing around with the game's rules to fit your company's needs, I do as such advise to not cut the amount rounds too short (lest you want someone to win through sheer luck).

 ## The goal